The Lake Temiskaming Tour: The Ideal Fall Road Trip

 Cruise along routes that hug sparkling shorelines, take in the crisp reds and russet golds of fall foliage from scenic lookouts, and taste all that the region’s agricultural lands have to offer.
 At the end of a day on the road, settle in and pamper yourself at any number of accommodation providers throughout the region.

 What’s Fall Got to Do With It?

 To the north lies the Little Claybelt region, a fertile agricultural area where you’ll notice many farms and fields as you tour.
 Agrotourism is a popular offering here, and there is a range of tours and activities you can participate in.
-Get your passport punched at the Little Claybelt Homesteaders Museum while you learn about the region’s history, and stop to take a photo with Miss Claybelt the Cow.
+Visit the Little Claybelt Homesteaders Museum while you learn about the region’s history, and stop to take a photo with Miss Claybelt the Cow.

 Make sure you trek out to Devil’s Rock (on the west side of Lake Temiskaming), just 5 km from Haileybury.
 Have your breath taken away as you look out over the borders of Ontario and Quebec from a height of over 300 metres—the fall views are incredible.

 As you travel south out of the claybelt, notice how the landscape begins to change.
 If you’re touring along Highway 11 on the west side of the lake, you’ll pass through the community of Temagami.
 This is your chance to experience an ancient virgin forest, largely untouched by the pressures of mining or forestry.
-Climb the Caribou Mountain fire tower for 360-degree views of the area and get another punch on your passport.
+Climb the Caribou Mountain fire tower for 360-degree views of the area.

 Is your interest piqued yet?
 This is just a sampling of what this vibrant region has to offer its visitors.
 For a full list of suggested fall touring activities in both Northeastern Ontario and Quebec, click here.